This page provides useful information and guidance for Group Leaders, Site Managers, Wardens, Cleaners and Hall Hire Coordinators.

-- Cleaning is to take place before and after every meeting to help prevent spread from one group of participants to another.
+- Cleaning must take place before and after every meeting to help prevent the spread from one group of participants to another.

 - Cleaning with detergent and water is usually sufficient for routine cleaning however when there has been a high volume of people touching the surface, follow up by disinfection using a dilute bleach solution or other hospital grade disinfectant.
 Note: Disinfectants require sufficient contact time to be effective at killing viruses.
 If no time is specified, the disinfectant should be left for ten minutes before removing.
 Ensure disinfectants are stored where no small children are likely to access them.

 - Floors, bathrooms and kitchens should also be cleaned frequently depending on use (at a minimum weekly).